Ale32bit/SwitchChat/README.md

 ### Discord User

-- id - The discord snowflake ID of the user
+- id - The Discord snowflake ID of the user
-- name - The discord name of the user
+- name - The Discord name of the user
-- displayName - The displayname of the user
+- displayName - The user's server nickname on Discord, or their username if it is not set
-- discriminator - The four numbers that identify this user from all the other with the same name
+- discriminator - The user's discriminator on Discord
 - avatar - URL to the avatar of the user
 - roles - Array consisting of roles.

 ### Rendered Text Object

-Weird JSON object that minecraft uses for rendering.
+Minecraft's serialised [raw JSON text format](https://minecraft.fandom.com/wiki/Raw_JSON_text_format).
+See the [SwitchCraft documentation](https://docs.sc3.io/chatbox/websocket.html#raw-json-text-object) for more information on how this is used.

 ### Mode

-- markdown - To use markdown as formatting for outgoing chatbox messages
-- format - To use minecraft formatting for outgoing chatbox messages
+The mode to use for outgoing chatbox messages (`.say()`, `.tell()`).

+- markdown - Discord-like [Markdown syntax](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-).
+Supports URLs, but not colours.
+- format - Minecraft-like [formatting codes](https://minecraft.fandom.com/wiki/Formatting_codes) using ampersands (e.g. `&e` for yellow).
+Supports colours, but not URLs.